kodell80305/dune-weaver-wled/README.md

 This has only been tested on the Pi Zero 2w and the Pi 4 using the latest 64 bit Bookworm OS (Version 12), freshly installed and updated.
 The startService.py program (may or may not) won't work correctly on other versions/operating systems, but everything it does can be done manually.
 I'm doing testing for real time, latency, memory usage.
 So far everything seems very good.
 Very little real time is used.
 I've only tested with the 12V led strips ws2815 and the ws2811.
 With 80 leds,  the The Pi Zero 2w uses about 8% of it's memory (I used the additional LEDs as a separate segment for under table lighting).
 This is enough for the ws2815 on the Ombonad table or the ws2811 on with the Dune Weaver Pro version.
 I'll do some additional testing with 180 leds for the ws2815 on the Dune Weaver Pro.

 ## Hardware configuration

 I've tested only with the Raspberry Pi 4 and the Zero 2w along with the mks dlc32 boad supplying power for both the Pi and the LED strip.
 Because the data signal from the Pis is marginal without level shifters it seems like good ground connections (and a good data connection) are essential.
 I run a ground wire from the mks dlc32 and one from the Pi and connect them together at the LED JST connector.
 I'm planning on doing some additional testing with the various methods of incorporating level shifters into the data line.

+Running with patterns and 200 LEDs consumes 8% of the memory and less than 2% of the CPU on the Pi Zero 2W.
+There seems to be no issue with real time, memory or latency that I've been able to detect.

 Features implemented are going to be those that are used on the Dune Weaver project, mimicking the WLED web interface and JSON api.

 ## What it does